History Of Valentine's Day Lupercalia

 Scholars Don’t Agree On Whether Lupercalia Directly Morphed Into Valentine’s Day, But It’s A Popular Theory.

-Web in the 1980s some historians, led by andy kelly of ucla, began proposing that the valentine chaucer was referring to was st. Web valentine's day origins and lupercalia: History of lupercalia lupercalia conventionally starts with the founding of rome (traditionally, 753 b.c.), but maybe a more ancient import, coming from greek arcadia and honoring lycaean pan, the roman inuus or faunus.
+Web lupercalia was an ancient pagan festival held each year in rome on february 15.
+History of lupercalia lupercalia conventionally starts with the founding of rome (traditionally, 753 b.c.), but maybe a more ancient import, coming from greek arcadia and honoring lycaean pan, the roman inuus or faunus.
+Web it started with a pagan festival in ancient rome, lupercalia was celebrated on february 15 every year.

 The origins of the festival are obscure.